Dr Jess Macbeth

-Jess is a Senior Lecturer in the School of Sport and Health Sciences.
+Jess is a Senior Lecturer in the School of Health, Social Work and Sport.
 She teaches the sociology of sport and physical education, with a particular interest in equity and equality issues experienced by disabled people and women.
 Her research expertise lies specifically in visually impaired sport and her work has contributed to debates surrounding classification in disability sport.
 Jess supervises postgraduate researchers on a range of projects and is a Research Degree Tutor.

 Jess teaches at undergraduate and postgraduate level on a range of modules focusing on the sociological aspects of sport and physical education.
 She teaches primarily on the BA (Hons) Sport & PE degree programme.
 Jess is a Fellow of the Higher Education Academy and has been recognised as a key contributor to the DigiLearn Sector for her use of digital technology within teaching and learning.
 Her current research focuses on sociological issues in visually impaired sport including: socialisation experiences, barriers and facilitators to participation and classification.
 She acts as a peer reviewer for a range of sport sociology and adapted physical activity journals.
 An experienced Director of Studies and Supervisor of a range of Masters and PhD research projects, Jess also supports postgraduate researchers in her role as Research Degree Tutor.